-- In 1950, Miller’s Pub was a dark, no-frills saloon and a reputed front for a mob-run bookmaking operation, so naturally it fell on hard times following a police raid.
-The Miller brothers, who originally opened the dusty joint in 1935, were now looking to sell, when Pete, Nick, and Jimmy Gallios emerged with an eye to creating a lively eatery from a dreary pub.
-Sons of working-class Greek immigrants, the Gallios brothers couldn’t afford to commission a new sign after sinking their life savings into the acquisition, so the name “Miller’s Pub” remained on the door.
+- In 1950, Miller’s Pub was a dark, no-frills saloon and a reputed front for a mob-run bookmaking operation, so naturally, it fell on hard times following a police raid.
+The Miller brothers, who originally opened the dusty joint in 1935, were looking to sell when Pete, Nick, and Jimmy Gallios emerged to create a lively eatery from a dreary pub.
+Sons of working-class Greek immigrants, the Gallios brothers, couldn’t afford to commission a new sign after sinking their life savings into the acquisition, so the name “Miller’s Pub” remained on the door.
 The brothers were certainly not strangers to the restaurant business, having all worked for Gus Sianis at the original Billy Goat Tavern on Madison Street.
-Located (back then) at 23 East Adams, Miller's Pub gradually expanded, even taking in a fourth Gallios brother, Vannie, as a partner, and soon it became a popular celebrity hangout, catering to all manner of entertainers and ballplayers, White Sox and Cubs alike.
+Located (back then) at 23 East Adams, Miller's Pub gradually expanded, even taking in a fourth Gallios brother, Vannie, as a partner.
+Soon, it became a popular celebrity hangout, catering to all manner of entertainers and ballplayers, White Sox and Cubs alike.
 Bill Veeck became a close friend of the Gallios family, and there were said to be occasions when practically all of the White Sox could be found at the restaurant.
-Veeck apparently once remarked that Miller’s Pub is “one of the four or five best saloons I've ever been in, and I have spent a great deal of my life in saloons."
+Veeck apparently remarked that Miller’s Pub is “one of the four or five best saloons I've ever been in, and I have spent a great deal of my life in saloons."
 Photographs of the many celebrity regulars through the years, including Jimmy Durante, Tony Bennett, George Burns, Jack Benny, and Rocky Marciano, continue to adorn the walls.
 Following a kitchen fire, the restaurant moved to 134 South Wabash, just around the block, in 1989, where it remains a Chicago Loop institution.

 21 1938 Al's No. 1 Italian Beef - Tri-Taylor

-- In 1938, a first-generation Italian-American named Albert Ferrerri opened an outdoor stand at the corner of Laflin and Harrison Streets and began serving Italian beef and sausages cooked over a charcoal grill.
-It was largely just a front for a horse racing and baseball bookmaking business, but after the cops busted up the gambling ring, the sandwich-making operations continued unabated.
-In 1963, Albert and his brother-in-law Christopher Pacelli split the business in two and opened their own separate "Al's Barbeque" restaurants in the neighorhood.
+- In 1938, a first-generation Italian-American named Albert Ferrerri opened an outdoor stand at Laflin and Harrison Streets and began serving Italian beef and sausages cooked over a charcoal grill.
+It was largely a front for a horse racing and baseball bookmaking business, but after the cops busted up the gambling ring, the sandwich-making operations continued unabated.
+In 1963, Albert and his brother-in-law Christopher Pacelli split the business in two and opened their own separate "Al's Barbeque" restaurants in the neighborhood.
 Pacelli's joint opened at 1079 West Taylor Street in the Little Village neighborhood of Chicago, and in the 1980's it was renamed "Al's No. 1 Italian Beef."
-Meanwhile, Albert Ferrerri, who remained a gambler and a hustler his whole life, passed away in 2001 at the age of 90.
+Meanwhile, Albert Ferrerri, who remained a gambler and a hustler his whole life, passed away in 2001 at 90.

 22 1938 Frances' Deli - Lincoln Park

 - As the deco sign says outside the restaurant, Frances' Deli has been serving meals to hungry diners since 1938.
-Now located a few blocks north of its original hole-in-the-wall location at 2552 North Clark Street, Frances fancies herself a delicatessen, but the menu veers deeply into modern American fare.
-Yes, there are heaping, traditional deli-type sandwiches and such ethnic delights as fried matzoh and matzoh-ball soup, but a New York style delicatessen atmosphere is not really the schtick here.
+Now located a few blocks north of its original hole-in-the-wall location at 2552 North Clark Street, Frances fancies herself a delicatessen.
+Still, the menu veers deeply into modern American fare.
+Yes, there are heaping, traditional deli-type sandwiches and such ethnic delights as fried matzoh and matzoh-ball soup, but a New York-style delicatessen atmosphere is not really the schtick here.

 23 1938 The Pump Room - Gold Coast

-The Pump Room opened in the Ambassador East Hotel on October 1, 1938, and quickly became a celebrity magnet.
+The Pump Room opened in the Ambassador East Hotel on October 1, 1938, quickly became a celebrity magnet.
 The roster of stars and power-brokers who dined there throughout the years is so extensive that it might be easier to create a list of people who did not eat there.
-In the heyday, guests included Humphrey Bogart, Lauren Bacall, Frank Sinatra, Judy Garland, John F. Kennedy, Natalie Wood, Dustin Hoffman, and Robert Redford.
+Guests included Humphrey Bogart, Lauren Bacall, Frank Sinatra, Judy Garland, John F. Kennedy, Natalie Wood, Dustin Hoffman, and Robert Redford in the heyday.
 But then the times "they were a-changing," and the customers included such rock 'n' roll icons as Led Zeppelin, David Bowie, and the Sex Pistols.
 The celebrities and heavy hitters were famously and inevitably seated at "Booth One," which came with its own telephone.

-The restaurant grew old gracefully, then drifted into senility, sort of like Irving Berlin.
-In 2010, in the wake of a national financial crisis, the now-vintage hotel was acquired by Ian Schrager, New York City's perpetually uberhip purveyor of the next big thing.
-The Pump Room was closed for extensive remodeling in January 2011, but reopened eight months later in completely new form, modeled after the ABC Kitchen in Manhattan, which won the James Beard Foundation's 2011 Award for best new restaurant, and whose chef, Jean-Georges Vongerichten, is no stranger to Chicago.
-In the meantime, the Ambassador East officially became a thing-of-the-past.
-It has now become the "Public Hotel Chicago," part of a newly-created hospitality concept 1301 North State Parkway.
+The restaurant grew old gracefully, then drifted into senility like Irving Berlin.
+In 2010, in the wake of a national financial crisis, the now-vintage hotel was acquired by Ian Schrager, New York City's perpetually uber-hip purveyor of the next big thing.
+The Pump Room was closed for extensive remodeling in January 2011.
+Still, it reopened eight months later in a completely new form, modeled after the ABC Kitchen in Manhattan, which won the James Beard Foundation's 2011 Award for the best new restaurant.
+Its chef, Jean-Georges Vongerichten, is no stranger to Chicago.
+In the meantime, the Ambassador East officially became a thing of the past.
+It has become the "Public Hotel Chicago," part of a newly created hospitality concept at 1301 North State Parkway.

 24 1939 Blackie's Restaurant & Tavern - Printer's Row